standardProton/lobbygames/README.md

 The full stack is all in Java using the Spigot API, and it functions entirely without reliance on ProtocolLib, NMS, or any other packet-related library.

 WARNING: If you intend to use this plugin on your server, you must purchase it on the official SpigotMC page: https://www.spigotmc.org/resources/lobbygames.109780/

+(Only the jar file from the Spigot page will work, the raw code will not).